sysdevp/whatsapp_automation/README.md

 # whatsapp_automation
-Automating app in order to send bulk messages to the clients
+Automating app to send bulk messages to the clients